AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/05-advanced_trait_topics.rst

 Orphan Rule
 -------------

-* Implement a trait for a type only if the current crate defines the trait or the type
+* Implement a trait for a type only if the current crate defines

+  * Either the trait
+  * Or the type

 * Why do we need this?